You want smart political talk without the meltdowns?

 The fact that we effectively finance Russia's military modernization program.

-It's to demonstrate to the United States that they can blind and deafen us in the time of conflict, but also if Putin chooses so during peacetime, because our daily lives depends on satellites and our entire military capability depends on satellites for navigation, precision strike, targeting, command and control, you name it.
+It's to demonstrate to the United States that they can blind and deafen us in the time of conflict, but also if Putin chooses so during peacetime, because our daily lives depends on satellite, and our entire military capability depends on satellites for navigation, precision strike, targeting, command and control, you name it.

-It's it's it's extremely concerning.
+It's extremely concerning.

-It is a this is probably the most stabilizing period of international relationships we've ever had because he's supposed to be the leader of the free world.
+This is probably the most stabilizing period of international relationships we've ever had because he's supposed to be the leader of the free world.

 This is what you get when you get a cognitively compromised, weak, frail mess of a president.

-Uh Rebecca, thank you.
+Rebecca, thank you.

-Scott Ulinger, thank you.
+Scott Ullinger, thank you.

 800-941 Sean, you want to be a part of the program.

-All right, 25 to the top of the hour, toll-free.
+All right, 25 till the top of the hour, toll-free.

-It's 800-941 Sean.
+It's 800-941, Sean.

-You want to be a part of the program.
+You want to be a part of the program?

 It's called There She Stands.

-He's been a part of our Freedom Concert Tours, been a very dear friend for many, many years.
+He's been a part of our Freedom Concert tours, been a very dear friend for many, many years.

-The thing that I love about Michael W. He's a Christian contemporary singer.
+The thing that I love about Michael W., he's a Christian contemporary singer.

 He's led the way and opened the door for so many people.

-The movie's being released today, and it's also as a book companion to the film, uh, released today, and it's in theaters nationwide, and it's called the The Jesus Music of a Visual Story of Redemption as told by those who live it.
+The movie is being released today, and it's also as a book companion to the film, released today, and it's in theaters nationwide.

-I I can't even begin.
+I can't even begin.

-You can I can only imagine by mercy me and Michael W.'s songs and you know, Waymaker and Reckless Love of God, and I can go on and on.
+I can only imagine by Mercy Me and Michael W's songs and, you know, Waymaker and Reckless Love of God.

 These are amazing songs.

-Every Christmas, he often goes out with Amy Grant, puts on the best Christmas tour of of any.
+Every Christmas, he often goes out with Amy Grant, puts on the best Christmas tour of any.

-Uh in the movie, they have Michael W. Smith singing America the Beautiful.
+In the movie, they have Michael W. Smith singing America the Beautiful.

 It's an incredible rendition.